visit-dav/visit/docs/SphynxDocs/Plots/PlotTypes/Common.rst

 the **Legend** checkbox and others.
 These common plot attributes are described here first using the **Pseudocolor plot** as an example.

+.. _pseudocolorwindow_1:

+.. image:: ../images/pseudocolorwindow.png

+   Example of **Pseudocolor plot attribute window**

 Then, attributes specific to each plot type are described in the remaining sections.

-.. image:: ../images/pseudocolorwindow.png

 Plot buttons
 """"""""""""